 The Mitsubishi Outlander is a compact SUV with a tight third-row seat.
 It isn’t geared toward adults, but there is also a power issue with this model.
 With its four-cylinder engine, acceleration is slow and highway performance is lacking.

 The Dodge Journey is one of the cheapest 7 seater SUVs which is probably why it’s also popular.
-New for 2018, third-row seating is standard, but it just can’t compare to competitors when it comes to performance, cargo space or safety scores.
+New for 2018, third row seats are standard, but it just can’t compare to competitors when it comes to performance, cargo space or safety scores.
+As far as new car deals go, you’ll get a great deal, but it won’t compare to one the best cars listed above by a mile.

 7 Seater SUVs vs. the Minivans

 There is still no question in my mind that the 7 seater SUVs have beaten minivans by a long shot.
-When you look at this list, you see just a touch of the amazing vehicles that are available to carry your family to soccer practice.
+When you look at this list, you see just a touch of the amazing new cars that are available to carry your family to soccer practice, that come with an epic towing capacity too!
 The hardest part will be deciding which is best for you!
-Leave us a comment and let us know which 7 seater SUVs you are most excited about.
+Leave us a comment and let us know which seven seat SUVs you are most excited about.